tarantool/doc/doc/reference/reference_sql/sql.rst

 * There must not already be a base table or view with the same name as *view-name*.
-* If *column-list* is specified, the number of columns in *column-list* must be the same as the number of columns in the :ref:`select-list <sql_select_list>` of the subquery.
+* If *column-list* is specified, the number of columns in *column-list* must be the same as the number of columns in the :ref:`select list <sql_select_list>` of the subquery.

 Actions:

 #.
 Tarantool will throw an error if a rule is violated.
 #.
 Tarantool will create a new persistent object with *column-names* equal to
-   the names in the *column-list* or the names in the subquery's *select-list*.
+   the names in the *column-list* or the names in the subquery's *select list*.
 #.
 Usually Tarantool effectively executes a :ref:`COMMIT <sql_commit>` statement.

 Examples: